ready-1/trixie-monitor-project/installation_notes.md

 - verify passwordless login

 ### Phase1_setup.sh - Network and sysadmin packages
-- Run this script as sudo
+- Run this script with "sudo -E" to provide environment
 - verify network is up once the script finished

 ### phase2_setup.sh - Ansible
 - must do "source ./config.sh" before running the script to set up the environment
 - run this script as monitor, no sudo
 - the only entry needed for the ansible vault at this point is 'ansible_ssh_pass: ""'

+### phase3_setup.sh
+- must do "source ./config.sh" before running the script to set up the environment
+- script must run with"sudo -E' to provide environment
+- this script is based on functions allowing single sections to be executed.  a menu displays at start.
 -